These everyday math activities are the perfect way to introduce hands-on math ideas to kids!

 We all know that Pi goes on forever and ever, and is used to find the area of a circle too -- and no, I'm not asking you to have the kids memorize the value of Pi.

-There are so many ways to introduce kids to math every day.
-You'll be surprised how many kids think that math is just something they use when they do worksheets in school (sad but true fact).
-Try discussing math to the kids in a more hands-on way at home.
+You'll be surprised how many kids think that math is just something they use when they do worksheets in school (a sad but true fact).

 In the Kitchen